intermine/intermine-steps/README.md

 </tr>
 <tr><th>weight
 <td>
 Will determine the order in which labels will show.
 Higher number means higher position.
-Labels below `10` do not initially show in a menu and one needs to click a button to expand the menu and show these.
+Labels below <em>10</em> do not initially show in a menuand one needs to click a button to expand the menu and show these.
 </tr>
 <tr><th>context
 <td>
 This label will show up when all of the context rules are met.
 The rules are just messages triggered by currently running tools.

 <tr><th>place
 <td>